alfonsotech/blackjack_daemond/README.md

 # blackjack_in_javascript
-A blackjack game that uses javascript and jquery
+A blackjack game in javascript

 ## Description